BerkeleyLearnVerify/Scenic/docs/reference/distributions.rst

 Uniform(*value*, ...)
 ---------------------
 Uniform over a finite set of values.
 The Uniform distribution can also be used to uniformly select over a list of unknown length.
-This can be done using the unpacking operator (which supports distributions over lists) as follows: ``Uniform(*list)``.
+This can be done using the unpacking operator (which supports distributions over lists) as follows: :scenic:`Uniform(*list)`.

 .. _DiscreteDistr: